flofriday/thumbcloud/README.md

 Just download the [latest release](https://github.com/flofriday/thumbcloud/releases) and unpack it.

 Warning: Windows and macOS might warn you because the binaries are not singed.
-Feel free ignore those warnings.
+Feel to free ignore those warnings.

 ### Build from source
 1. [Install rust](https://doc.rust-lang.org/book/second-edition/ch01-01-installation.html)